Apple Butter Recipe for Canning

 What’s the Difference Between Applesauce and Apple Butter Recipe?

-Applesauce is a canned apple puree that’s meant to be eaten by the bowlful.
+Applesauce is a apple puree that’s meant to be eaten by the bowlful.
 Apple butter is cooked longer, so it takes on a different consistency than applesauce, much smoother.
 It’s also sweeter and more spiced than applesauce.

 Stirring a pot of homemade applesauce that's cooking on the stove.